dexon-foundation-unofficial-mirror/dekusan/docs/translating-guide.md

-# DekuSan Translation Guide
+# DEXON Wallet Translation Guide

-The DekuSan browser extension supports new translations added in the form of new locales files added in `app/_locales`.
+The DEXON Wallet browser extension supports new translations added in the form of new locales files added in `app/_locales`.

 - [The MDN Guide to Internationalizing Extensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Internationalization)